VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: VERITAS for Verifying the BER Performance of AI-native Receivers

-This equation simply calculates an $I$-dimensional mean for all the $I$-dimensional features in each ID class.
-To calculate cluster radius, $r_j$, associated with each ID class indexed with $j$ in the training set, we calculate the euclidean distance of all training features, $y_j^{(n)}$s, from $c_j$, and sort them in a list in the ascending order.
-We discard the last $1-\lambda$ portion of the list and keep the first $\lambda$ portion.
-The portion that is discarded is associated with features that are far away from the cluster center, $c_j$.
+Equation~\eqref{eq:center} simply calculates an $I$-dimensional mean for all the $I$-dimensional features in each ID class.
+To calculate cluster radius, $r_j$, associated with each ID class $j$ in the training set, we calculate the Euclidean distance of all training features, $y_j^{(n)}$, from $c_j$, and sort them in the ascending order.
+We discard the last $1-\lambda$ portion of the sorted list and keep the first $\lambda$ portion.
+The portion that is discarded is associated with those features that are far away from the cluster center, $c_j$.
 We pick the last (i.e., largest) value of the remaining list as the cluster radius, $r_j$.
-We set $\lambda$ to a large value such as 95\%, so that the distance of 95\% of the ID features to the cluster center, $c_j$, is smaller than the cluster radius, $r_j$ (i.e., 95\% of ID features fall inside their respective cluster).
+We set $\lambda$ to a large value such as 95\%, so that the distances of 95\% of the ID features to the cluster center, $c_j$, are smaller than the cluster radius, $r_j$ (i.e., 95\% of ID features fall inside their respective clusters).
 The aforementioned steps for characterizing each cluster by a center and a radius are summarized in Algorithm~\ref{alg:cluster-characterizing}.

-\textbf{Fitting the KNN Algorithm.} As the final step in the pre-deployment phase, we combine all the ID features from different ID classes in a set and fit a KNN algorithm to them, using the Python API \texttt{NearestNeighbors()}.
+\textbf{Fitting the KNN Model.} As the final step in the pre-deployment phase, we combine all the ID features from different ID classes in a single set and fit a KNN model to them, using \texttt{NearestNeighbors} class from \texttt{sklearn.neighbors} library.

 \textbf{Making ID/OOD Decision for Each Test Sample:} At the deployment phase, the Monitor is tested on input samples that might belong to an ID class or might be OOD.
-For each output vector $y_{\text{test}}$ generated using each test input, we find its K nearest neighbors, each denoted as $\text{neighbor}_k$ with $k=0,..., K-1$.
+For each output vector $y_{\text{test}}$ generated using each test input, we find its $K$ nearest neighbors, each denoted as $\text{neighbor}_k$ with $k=0,..., K-1$.
 Obviously, each of these neighbors belong to one of the ID classes.
-For each $\text{neighbor}_k$ belonging to the ID class $j$, we find the euclidean distance of $\text{neighbor}_k$ to its corresponding cluster center $c_j$, and denote it as $d_k$.
-We also calculate the euclidean distance of $y_{\text{test}}$ from $\text{neighbor}_k$'s associated cluster center, $c_j$, and denote it as $d_y$.
+For each $\text{neighbor}_k$ belonging to the ID class $j$, we find the Euclidean distance of $\text{neighbor}_k$ to its corresponding cluster center $c_j$, and denote it as $d_k$.
+We also calculate the Euclidean distance of $y_{\text{test}}$ from $\text{neighbor}_k$'s associated cluster center, $c_j$, and denote it as $d_y$.
 After this, we take a vote from each $\text{neighbor}_k$ belonging to ID class $j$, determining whether the test output feature $y_{\text{test}}$ belongs to class $j$ or not.
-We check 2 criteria to get the vote of $\text{neighbor}_k$ denoted as $v_k$, as in~(\ref{eq:vote}):
+We check 2 criteria to get the vote of $\text{neighbor}_k$ denoted as $v_k$, as in~\eqref{eq:vote}.